 \subsection{Replacing returns with past experiences: temporal differences and actor-critic methods}

-The Monte Carlo error \eref{monte_carlo_error}, while better than the return alone, still possesses a relatively large variance if the remainder of the trajectory is long and the dynamics highly entropic.
+The Monte Carlo error \eref{monte_carlo_error}, while better than the return alone, still possesses a relatively large variance if the remainder of the trajectory is long, the dynamics highly entropic and the weightings highly variable.
 Further reduction of this variance would require an alternative to the return for contrast with the states values.
 To this end, suppose we used many trajectory samples to construct an estimate of the gradient: transitions occurring multiple times will appear with their gradients multiplied by the average return following that transition, cf.\ figure \ref{mc_ac_comparison_sketch}(a).
 Since the first reward is fixed by the transition, this average return would simply be the reward for that transition and the value of the state after transition.
 This suggests that rather than contrasting the value of the state prior to the transition with the return of a whole trajectory, we could simply contrast the prior state value with the reward associated to that transition, and the estimated value of the resulting state built from past sampled trajectories.
 If the estimated values are accurate, we would reasonably expect that on average this will result in the same gradients as using returns, cf.\ figure \ref{mc_ac_comparison_sketch}(b).
-In fact, as we will see below, this emerges naturally from the construction outlined so far.